 Northern Lights Career Development Center reviews and approves sponsors of online training that is not for college credit.

-- Go to the approved sponsors and their website links.
-Once approved their modules and workshops may then count as training hours.
+Go to the approved sponsors and their website links.
+These online training modules and workshops may count as training hours, once the documentation is submitted and verified by Northern Lights and entered into individual BFIS credential accounts.
 Please read the description under each sponsor carefully.